vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 This service allows to prove **the first statement** by maintaining a data structure called Block Proof Cache that stores block hashes, along with a ZK proof that all the hashes it contains belong to the same chain.
 Below we provide more details.

 ## Before diving in to Block Proof Cache

-### Block and Storage proofs

-A **block proof** verifies that a particular block belongs to a specific blockchain ??, ensuring the block's authenticity and its place in the chain.
-A **storage proof**, on the other hand, specifically verifies that a piece of data, such as an account balance or a smart contract variable, is stored within a particular state in a specific block.

-To ensure that a piece of state belongs to a certain chain, it is essential to provide both types of proofs.
-A storage proof demonstrates that the data is part of a specific block, while a block proof confirms that this block is indeed a legitimate part of the blockchain.
+Before diving in to Block Proof Cache details, it is recommended to go through or at least glance over the two topics below.

 ### Recent and historical blocks

-One way to prove that a block of a certain hash belongs to a chain is to run the Solidity `blockhash(uint)` function.
-It returns the hash of a block for a given number.
+As it was said, it's going to be essential to be able to verify a hash on-chain.
+One way to do this is to run the Solidity `blockhash(uint)` function - which for a given block number returns the corresponding hash.
+The hash to be verified needs to be compared to the result of the function (the block number is taken from the storage proof).
-To perform a check, we need to:
-- hash a block with a certain state root and compare it with the result of the function
-- ensure root hash from merkle proof equals to state root

 However, this method is limited, as it only works for most recent 256 blocks on a given chain.
-Therefore, we need another way to prove inclusion of older blocks in the chain.
+That is why, we need to make sure that the latest hash that is going to be verified on-chain is a hash of a recent block.
+If it's not - it needs to be added to the set of hashes.

 We use the following naming in this document:

 - **recent blocks** - any of the most recent 256 blocks (relative to the current `block_no`)
 - **historical blocks** - blocks older than 256

-### Naive block inclusion proofs
+### Naive chain proofs

-To prove inclusion of certain **historical blocks** in a chain, we will prove that:

-1. Some **recent block** belongs to the chain
-2. Both **historical block** and **recent block** belong to the same chain

-A naive way to prove the inclusion proof of two blocks in the same chain is to hash all subsequent blocks from **historical block** to **recent block** and verify that each blockhash is equal to the **prevHash** value of the subsequent block.
+Now going back to the first statement from the introduction - we need a way to prove that a set of hashes belongs to the same chain (not necessarily a real one).
+A naive way to do that is to hash all subsequent blocks from the oldest to the most recent and verify that each blockhash is equal to the **prevHash** value of the subsequent block.
+If along the way all the hashes occured, then they all belong to the same chain.

 See the diagram below for the visual.